AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 </head>
 ```

-Awesome! it's working
+Now we should how our webpage have some colors

-we can play with more CSS
+We can play with more CSS

 ```css
 h1 {